Nutrition in Plants Class 10

 Autotrophic nutrition refers to the process by which plants produce their own food using energy from Sunlight and Inorganic Raw materials.

 Autotrophic Nutrition is important for plants because it allows them to produce their own food and survive in environments where there is little or no access to other sources of nutrients.
 It also plays a crucial role in the carbon cycle, as plants absorb carbon dioxide from the atmosphere and convert it into organic matter.
-This helps to regulate the levels of carbon dioxide in the atmosphere and mitigate the effects of climate change.
-It is also important for the entire ecosystem, as plants provide a source of food for animals and contribute to the production of oxygen in the atmosphere.
+This helps regulate carbon dioxide levels in the atmosphere and mitigate the effects of climate change.
+They are also important for the entire ecosystem, as plants are a source of food for animals and contribute to the production of oxygen in the atmosphere.

 2 Important Types of Autotrophic Nutrition in Plants